Pioneering Online Public Relations with Elizabeth Albrycht

 14:24 – Albrycht explains RSS.

-15:35 – Albrycht talks about he challenges of distributing advertising via RSS.
+15:35 – Albrycht talks about the challenges of distributing advertising via RSS.

-18:07 – Albrycht explains how organizations can use blogs for public relations.
+18:07 – Albrycht explains how organizations can use blogs for public relations outreach.

 19:49 – Albrycht on the status of the press release in the age of social media.